 Kinds of puzzles for kids

-There are so many kinds of puzzles for kids out there.
-Sometimes all the pieces can even feel overwhelming.
+There are numerous types of puzzles available for kids.
+Sometimes, all the pieces can feel overwhelming.
 But the good news is that with so many options, your child will never be bored with puzzles.

 - Alphabet/spelling puzzles